dansand/materialTransformations/README.md

 ## Material transitions

 In geodynamic simulations it is common to impose compositional / material changes during model evolution.
-An example is a creation (and destruction) of crust, which is often used to help decouple the thermal boundary layers, and hence allow them to subduct in a more realistic manner.
+An example is the creation (and destruction) of crust, which is often used to help decouple the thermal boundary layers, and hence allow them to subduct in a more realistic manner.
 The transition from one material type to another could be a function of any number of instantaneous or history depended system variables: depth, pressure, temperature, age, accumulated strain etc.

 In the Particle in Cell method, we track material composition with an advected particle swarm.
-In this tutorial, we assume that each material as a unique integer index which is stored in the particel.
+In this tutorial, we assume that each material as a unique integer index which is stored on the particle.
 Compositional / material changes then amount to being able to query and update the material index of each particle in the swarm.

 In Underworld2, [functions](https://github.com/underworldcode/underworld2/blob/master/docs/user_guide/05_Functions.ipynb), along with conditionals (`fn.branching.conditional`) provide an easy way to track and update materials.